screeny05/jquery.pointer-events-polyfill/README.md

 # jQuery CSS Pointer-Events Polyfill

-This piece of javascript is a tiny Polyfill which adds support for the css-property `pointer-events: none;` for browsers not supporting it.
+This piece of javascript is a tiny Polyfill which adds support for the css-property `pointer-events: none|all;` for browsers not supporting it.

 The size of the minified script is ~1000 bytes (roughly 500 bytes gzipped).